Why gauge invariance applies to statistical mechanics: Conclusions

 In the present statistical mechanical setting it is useful to go further and eliminate the dependence on $\eps(\rv)$.
 We recall that $\eps(\rv)$ possesses the status of a mere gauge function, which does not affect the actual physics; see the similarities with gauge invariance in electrodynamics as described in Sec.~\ref{SECelectrodynamics}.
 Functional differentiation of the Lie algebra with respect to the shifting field constitutes a well-characterized route to eliminate the dependence on $\eps(\rv)$, which in turn generates spatial localization via Dirac distributions.
 The resulting operator commutator identities, see \eqr{LQsigmaAlgebra} for full phase space shifting and \eqr{EQlieAlgebraQ} for the purely configurational version, retain much of the favourable structure of a Lie algebra, see the occurrence of structure constants \eqr{EQstructureConstantsPositionShifting}.
 However, the distribution character reaches beyond elementary Lie theory \cite{robbin2022book} and it would be interesting in future work to explore connections with more abstract Lie concepts in modern mathematical treatments of the subject.

 We have described several implications of the gauge invariance for simulation methods focusing on Monte Carlo sampling.
 Choosing a specific form of the shifting field and displacing the particles in a prototypical confined one-dimensional hard core system allows one to give a standalone demonstration of gauge invariance.
-Applying the transformation \eqref{EQriTransform} and \eqref{EQpiTransform} goes in practice beyond a mere change of coordinates, as this procedure genuinely alters the resulting Markov chain due to the evaluation of acceptance probabilities in the virtually displaced system.
+Applying the transformation \eqref{EQriTransform} and \eqref{EQpiTransform} goes in practice beyond a mere change of phase space variables, as this procedure genuinely alters the resulting Markov chain due to the evaluation of acceptance probabilities in the virtually displaced system.
 Nevertheless, the invariance property ensures that thermal averages remain valid despite the seemingly violated requirement of detailed balance.
-We recall that acceptance rates differ in the displaced and original systems, which serves as a practical indicator for the differences in sampled states upon, as theoretically predicted, retaining identical one-body density profile and phase space distribution function, which we took as representative of the behaviour of general observables.
+That the acceptance rates differ in the displaced and original systems serves as a practical indicator for the algorithmic differences.
+The sampled states retain, as theoretically predicted, identical one-body density profile and phase space distribution function, which we took as representative of the behaviour of general observables.